-Inspired by the PIVOT Skateboard Deck Art exhibit now on display at the Center of Southwest Studies, museum intern, Elise Lilburn (Studio Art ’21), conceived of the idea to create a student PIVOT exhibition.
+Inspired by the PIVOT Skateboard Deck Art exhibit, museum intern Elise Lilburn (Studio Art ’21), conceived of the idea to create a student PIVOT exhibition.
 To find participants, Elise reached out to fellow students in the Art & Design Department, as well as tabling in the Student Union Building.
 Interested students submitted a proposal sketch of their skateboard art as well as samples of their past art works, that was then reviewed by a selection committee.
 Those chosen were provided with a new or reclaimed skateboard, and these student artists had two weeks to complete the project.

 As exhibit curator, Elise aided coordination with building administrators, Physical Plant, and Center staff to identify campus locations, install the skateboard decks, and generate the label text.
 The exhibition demonstrates student creativity and dedication in voicing their experiences through art and a personal statement.